sandhawke/mov/README.md

 ### **mov:classdef**

+tbd

 ## Modifying your definitions

-Often, after using some definitions you developed for a while, you will thinkg of better wording, or otherwise want to change the definitions you provided.
+Often, after some experience using term definitions you developed, you will think of better wording, or otherwise want to change the text.
 We suggest keeping the old wording if anyone might be using it or interested in it, and just adding the new wording, as a new definition.

 There are two ways to add these new defintions:

-1. If the change is purely editorial and does not reflect a change in your intended meaning, then the change is nonbreaking.
+1. If the change is purely **editorial** and does not reflect a change in your intended meaning, then the change is nonbreaking.
 You can simply add the new definition to the same term.
 This asserts you consider the definitions to be synonymous.

-2. If the change does reflect a change in your intended meaning, then it is substantive and is a breaking change.
+2. If the change does reflect a change in your intended meaning, then it is **substantive** and is a breaking change.
 If systems conflate the two meanings, they might get incorrect results.
 For a change like this, you need to make up a new term URI and put the new definition on that term.
 (You can rename terms if, and only if, all supported consumers are movable-schema-aware.)

 Consumers do have the ability to override your decision, above, in that they can choose which definitions to use for each of the terms they consume.
 When you treat the change as editorial/nonbreaking, they might decided not to use one of the definitions you equate, because they do not consider them sufficiently synonymous.
 Alternatively, if you treat the change as substantive/breaking, they might decide for their application the definitions are close enough and equate them.